OPEnSLab-OSU/SSLClient/README.md

 Logging is always outputted through the [Arduino Serial interface](https://www.arduino.cc/reference/en/language/functions/communication/serial/), so you'll need to setup Serial before you can view the SSL logs.
 Log levels are enumerated in ::DebugLevel.
 The log level is set to `SSL_WARN` by default.

 ### Errors
 When SSLClient encounters an error, it will attempt to terminate the SSL session gracefully if possible, and then close the socket.
-Simple error information can be found from SSLClient::getWriteError(), which will return a value from the ::Error enum.
+Simple error information can be found from SSLClient::getWriteError, which will return a value from the ::Error enum.
 For more detailed diagnostics, you can look at the serial logs, which will be displayed if the log level is at `SSL_ERROR` or lower.

 ### Write Buffering
 As you may have noticed in the documentation for SSLClient::write, calling this function does not actually write to the network.
 Instead, you must call SSLClient::available or SSLClient::flush, which will detect that the buffer is ready and write to the network (see SSLClient::write for details).